Nuclear weapon yield: Calculating yields and controversy

 Yields of nuclear explosions can be very hard to calculate, even using numbers as rough as in the kilotonne or megatonne range (much less down to the resolution of individual terajoules).
-Even under very controlled conditions, precise yields can be very hard to determine, and for less controlled conditions the margins of error can be quite large.
-For fission devices, the most precise yield value is found from "radiochemical/Fallout analysis"; that is, measuring the quantity of fission products generated, in much the same way as the chemical yield in chemical reaction products can be measured after a chemical reaction.
+Even under very controlled conditions, precise yields can be hard to determine, and for less controlled conditions the margins of error can be quite large.
+For fission devices, the most precise yield value is found from radiochemical fallout analysis; that is, measuring the quantity of fission products generated, in much the same way as the chemical yield can be measured after a chemical reaction from its reaction products.
 The radiochemical analysis method was pioneered by Herbert L. Anderson.

 For nuclear explosive devices where the fallout is not attainable or would be misleading, neutron activation analysis is often employed as the second most accurate method, with it having been used to determine the yield of both Little Boy and thermonuclear Ivy Mike's respective yields.

 Yields can also be inferred in a number of other remote sensing ways, including scaling law calculations based on blast size, infrasound, fireball brightness (Bhangmeter), seismographic data (CTBTO), and the strength of the shock wave.

+Enrico Fermi's calculation

 Enrico Fermi famously made a (very) rough calculation of the yield of the Trinity test by dropping small pieces of paper in the air and measuring how far they were moved by the blast wave of the explosion; that is, he found the blast pressure at his distance from the detonation in pounds per square inch, using the deviation of the papers' fall away from the vertical as a crude blast gauge/barograph, and then with pressure X in psi, at distance Y, in miles figures, he extrapolated backwards to estimate the yield of the Trinity device, which he found was about 10 kilotonnes of blast energy.